 Not by me, at least for a time in my life.
+I didn’t know how to stop mindless purchasing.
 I mean, can we live without a portable chopper that works off batteries, cutting everything instantly into the appropriate-sized pieces?
 Only to get it home and find out what a nightmare it is to clean after shredding all of your food instead of that promised “clean chop.”

 Seeking one lost shoe on the floor of my daughter’s closet would require weeding through the pile of must-have toys or undone projects purchased on a whim.
 It was probably purchased because my daughter was whining for something she wanted and I was too tired to fight.

 How Much Are We Spending on Random Stuff?